arihamilton/cs1302-nbagenius/meta/DEADLINE.md

 * Retrospect
   - If I could start over, I would definitely spend more time researching APIs.
 The Genius API I have works, but it is very slow.
-  - Also, the Scraper API I use is decent, but it doesn't format a page's HTML very well.
+  - The Scraper API I use is decent, but it returns an unformatted version of a page's HTML, so I have to format it myself.
-  - I would also research how to make my own API -- so I can have complete control over what kind of data I receive from a query.
+  - I would also research how to make my own API, so I can have complete control over what kind of data I receive from a query.